lightfeed/extractor/README.md

 - LLMs return non-convertible data for optional fields (like "N/A" for numbers)
 - Some objects in arrays are missing required fields
 - Objects contain invalid values that don't match constraints
-- You need to handle nullable fields where invalid values should be converted to null
 - You want to recover as much valid data as possible while safely removing problematic parts

 ### URL Validation